-Oh God, we praise you for the peace that Christ has bought for us, that we now have with you, the fact that we’re able to pray right now when we have been justified by faith, Romans 5:1 says, and we now have peace with you.
+Oh God, we praise you for the peace that Christ has bought for us.
+That we now have with you.
+The fact that we’re able to pray right now when we have been justified by faith, Romans 5:1 says, and we now have peace with you.
 All glory be to your name for the peace you have given us with you, the reconciliation we have in relationship with you.
-And so God, we pray for an experience of this peace, and this reconciliation with all the brothers and sisters in Christ around us.
+And so God, we pray for an experience of this peace.
+As well as this reconciliation with all the brothers and sisters in Christ around us.

 God, we pray that you’d help us to guard the unity of the spirit in the bond of peace, what Ephesians 4 will later talk about.
 We pray that you would indeed show that you have broken down dividing walls of hostility.
-God, we pray that you would help us to work for the unity of the spirit and the bond of peace in relationships we have with other brothers and sisters in Christ.
+God, we pray that you would help us to work for the unity of the spirit.
+Also, work for the bond of peace in relationships we have with other brothers and sisters in Christ.

 We pray that you’d help us to guard against division and conflict and tension.
 God, we pray that you would help us to guard against division in our churches.
 You got in each of our churches, and the church I pastor and the churches that are represented in those who are praying this with me now; God, we pray for a unity of the spirit and the bond of peace, and God, we pray for that not just in our churches, God, but as your church spreads and multiplies to the ends of the earth gallery, God, we Pray for the spread of the gospels, for the spread of the peace of Christ among the Pulaar Fulani and Senegal.

-God, we pray what Jesus prayed for us in John:17, that we would be one as as you, as the Father and the Son are one, give us this kind of oneness, we pray, and help us to work against division.
+God, we pray what Jesus prayed for us in John:17.
+That we would be one as as you, as the Father and the Son are one.
+Give us this kind of oneness, we pray, and help us to work against division.
 Show us even flowing from this prayer today, specific ways we need to work for unity, specific ways we need to reconcile with brothers and sisters in Christ who we may be divided from right now, God.
-By the piece that you’ve bought for us in Christ, may Ephesians, Chapter Two, Verse 14 be a reality among us.
+By the piece that you’ve bought for us in Christ, may Ephesians 2:14 be a reality among us.
 We pray this in Jesus’ name.
 Amen.